rotorr/aks-workshop-Jorge/aks-private-cluster.md

 remote "kubectl get service -n helloworld"
 ```

-Run curl command to confirm the service is reachable on that address:
+Copy the `EXTERNAL_IP` value and run the curl command to confirm the service is reachable on that address:

 ```bash
 remote "curl -L http://<EXTERNAL_IP>"